We will be closed Monday, May 25 for Memorial Day

 Common mistakes to avoid

-• Do not scratch too deep
+• Do not scratch too deep!
+You can introduce disease to the tree.

-• Do not test only one dead tip and assume the whole plant is dead
+• Do not test only one dead tip and assume the whole plant is dead.

-• Do not keep scraping the same branch over and over
+• Do not keep scraping the same branch over and over.

-• Do not confuse green bark color on the outside with living tissue underneath
+• Do not confuse green bark color on the outside with living tissue underneath.

 What if the top is brown but lower branches are green?